redhat-openstack/website/source/uncategorized/running-an-instance.html.md

 ### Step 1: Visit the Dashboard

-Log in to the Openstack dashboard at <http://CONTROL_NODE/dashboard>.
-The username is "admin".
+Log in to the Openstack dashboard at <http://CONTROL_NODE/dashboard> - the username is "admin".
 The password can be found in the file keystonerc_admin in the /root/ directory of the control node.

 ### Step 2: Enable SSH on your default security group.